GafferHQ/gaffer/doc/source/GettingStarted/ConfiguringGafferForThirdPartyTools/index.md

 ## Configuring Gaffer for Arnold ##

-For Gaffer to load the GafferArnold module, an `ARNOLD_ROOT` environment variable must point to the Arnold installation directory.
-Before you begin, make sure that Arnold is correctly installed and configured, and close any open instances of Gaffer.
+For Gaffer to load the GafferArnold module, the `ARNOLD_ROOT` environment variable must point to the Arnold installation directory.
+Before you begin, make sure that Arnold is correctly installed and configured.

 ### Arnold in Linux ###